Sialolithiasis

 Introduction

-They have an incidence of approximately 27-59 cases per million population per year.
+The condition is uncommon, with an incidence of around 2-6 cases per 100000 per year.
 Whilst most cases are asymptomatic, some can present with facial swelling and / or facial pain.

 Salivary Gland Anatomy